Quickstart: Configure a label for users to easily protect emails that contain sensitive information

-From the Classifications > Labels menu option: On the Azure Information Protection - Labels blade, select the label you configured.
+From the Classifications > Labels menu option: On the Azure Information Protection - Labels pane, select the label you configured.

-On the Label blade, locate Set permissions for documents and emails containing this label, select Not configured, and select Save.
+On the Label pane, locate Set permissions for documents and emails containing this label, select Not configured, and select Save.